-Registration – A user may need to complete a registration form and create an account with us in order to use certain aspects of our Site.
+Registration – A user may need to complete a registration form and create an account with us in order to use certain aspects of our Services.
 During registration, a user is required to give certain information (such as name and email address).
-This information is used to contact you about the products/services on our Site in which you have expressed interest or subscribed to, send you payment reminders and allow you to easily change your Personal Information for purposes of making payments or accessing our services.
+This information is used to contact you about the products/services on our Services in which you have expressed interest or subscribed to, send you payment reminders and allow you to easily change your Personal Information for purposes of making payments or accessing our services.

 Customer Service – Unless you ask us not to, we may contact you via email in the future to tell you about changes to our services, or changes to this Policy.